rammic/rammic.github.io/_posts/2015-01-20-med-identifiers.md

 			"rxcui":"656659",
 			"name":"bosentan 125 MG Oral Tablet","tty":"SCD"
 		}],
 		"description":"Bosentan may decrease the serum concentration of simvastatin by increasing its metabolism.
-Monitor for changes in the therapeutic and adverse effects of simvastatin if bosentan is initiated, discontinued or dose changed."}
+Monitor for changes in the therapeutic and adverse effects of simvastatin if bosentan is initiated, discontinued or dose changed."
 	},{
 		"minConcept":[
 		{